Youcef-Achira-Mhamed/OLPP/README.md

 # OLPP
-#Online Learning Platform: A platform that allows users to sign up for online courses, attend virtual classes, complete assignments, and receive certifications.
+#Online Learning Platform : A platform that allows users to sign up for online courses, attend virtual classes, complete assignments, and receive certifications.

 #Core Features to include: